Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Your Options as a Property Owner

-There is no single path that works for every owner in REAP.
-The right approach depends on the condition of the property, the scope of required repairs, tenant dynamics, your financial position, and your long-term goals.
-Understanding your options is a useful starting point.
+There is no one-size-fits-all solution when a property is in REAP.
+The right approach depends on the condition of the property, the scope of repairs, tenant dynamics, timelines, and your financial goals.
+Understanding your options clearly is the first step toward making the right decision.

 1